ammrat13/ammrat13.github.io/_posts/2020-08-08-logistic_parameters_virus.md

 include a listing here, and I'll just link to it at the end of this post.
 The only slightly complicated part involves computing the probability @@P_i@@ of a given infected person infecting a fixed healthy person *in one timestep* instead of in one second.
-To do this, we again apply the probability "trick" for unions of independent events to get
+To do this, we again apply the probability "trick" for the union of independent events to get
 %%\begin{align\*}
 P_I &= 1 - (1-P_i)^\frac{1}{\text{d}t} \nl
 P_i &= 1 - (1-P_I)^{\text{d}t},